 Apache Sqoop is a tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases.

-First of all, we will have to add the VDP JDBC driver to the Sqoop installation as Sqoop does not ship with third-party JDBC drivers.
+First of all we will have to add the VDP JDBC driver to the Soop installation as Sqoop does not ship with third party JDBC drivers.

-You will just have to copy the Denodo VDP JDBC driver file (
+You will just have to save the VDP JDBC driver file to the

 To add this data to the Hadoop FileSystem you will just have to run the following command: